Reviews You Can Rely On

 Credit: Byron Adams

 Surprisingly, the Freerider Pro offers quite a bit of protection despite its sleek design.
-It has a highly padded tongue that serves two purposes; first, it prevents pressure points or hot spots that could be caused by laces on the top of the foot, and second, it gives the top of the foot added protection in case of impact.
+It has a highly padded tongue serves two purposes; first, it prevents pressure points or hot spots caused by laces on the top of the foot, and second, it gives the top of the foot added protection in case of impact.
 As previously mentioned, the Freerider Pro has a double layer of protection at the midfoot, which wraps around the heel, protecting the rider's foot and heel.
-At the front of the tox box, you will find a layer of Poron, a material that is impact resistant, and strategically placed in the area most prone to rock strikes.
+At the front of the tox box, you will find a layer of Poron, which is impact-resistant and strategically placed in the area most prone to rock strikes.
 Lastly, the uppers are made from a thick synthetic material.
-This material has a rigidity to it that allows rocks and other small debris to bounce off instead of impacting the rider's foot.
+This rigidity allows rocks and other small debris to bounce off instead of impacting the rider's foot.

 Rigidity and Power Transfer

-The Freerider Pro features a medium-flex molded EVA midsole, which we found to be rigid enough to be able to push into the pedals, while still being able to know where the pedal is underfoot, without feeling the pedal through the sole of the shoe.
-While not the stiffest shoe we tested, we think the Freerider Pro strikes a great balance between the two earning it high marks in this metric.
+The Freerider Pro features a medium-flex molded EVA midsole, which we found to be rigid enough to push into the pedals while still being able to know where the pedal is underfoot without feeling the pedal through the sole of the shoe.
+While not the stiffest shoe we tested, we think it strikes a great balance between the two.

 During testing, we were able to push hard into the pedals on fast cross-country laps and found the power transfer to be very good.
-While climbing steep or technical terrain, we could comfortably push into the pedals to power up and over roots and logs.
+We could comfortably push into the pedals to power up and over roots and logs while climbing steep or technical terrain.

-five ten freerider pro for women mountain bike flat shoes review - we tested the shoes power transfer on fast cross country laps and...
+five ten freerider pro for women - we tested the shoes power transfer on fast cross country laps and...

 We tested the shoes power transfer on fast cross country laps and technical climbs alike.